USEPA/HEM4/README.md

 # HEM4

+Note: This HEM4 github repository contains the source code for HEM4.0.
+The source code for HEM4.1 is available at https://github.com/USEPA/HEM5 by clicking on v4.1 under Tags.
+The source code for HEM4.2 is available at https://github.com/USEPA/HEM5 by clicking on v4.2 under Tags.

-The Human Exposure Model 4 (HEM4) Open Source Version 1.0 is a streamlined, but rigorous tool you can use for estimating ambient concentrations, human exposures and health risks that may result from air pollution emissions from complex industrial facilities.
+The Human Exposure Model 4 (HEM4) Open Source Version 1.0 (HEM4.0) is a streamlined, but rigorous tool you can use for estimating ambient concentrations, human exposures and health risks that may result from air pollution emissions from complex industrial facilities.
 HEM4 can be used to model impacts from a single facility or from multiple facilities located across the entire